GoogleChrome/web.dev/src/site/content/en/blog/preconnect-and-dns-prefetch/index.md

 Pre-connecting is only effective for domains other than the origin domain, so you shouldn't use it for your site.

 {% Aside 'caution' %}
-Only pre-connect to critical origins you will use soon because if the connection isn't used within 10 seconds the browser closes it.
-There's a limit to the number of simultaneous connections a browser can handle (for example, Chrome can handle six), and unnecessary pre-connecting can delay other important resources.
+Only pre-connect to critical origins you will use soon.
+If the connection isn't used within 10 seconds, the browser closes it.
+There's a limit to the number of simultaneous connections a browser can handle.
+(For example, Chrome can handle six.)
+Unnecessary pre-connecting can delay other important resources.
 {% endAside %}

 You can also initiate a preconnect via the [`Link` HTTP header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Link):